agra-uni-bremen/microrv32/README.md

 * LED peripheral: Maps FPGA development board LEDs as periphieral to platform
 * UART peripiheral: Serial transmit/receive (currently at fixed baudrate and polling only) -- best used as output-terminal
 * CLIC (Core Local Interrupt Controller): Provide timer interrupt via `mtime` and `mtimecmp`, if `mtime >= mtimecmp` interrupt is pending (if enabled)
+* GPIO (General Purpose Input Output): Offers 8-bit wide GPIO banks that can be added in the toplevel and mapped to the users need, the default platform includes one GPIO bank.
+Each GPIO bank has a register for the direction, the input and the output values.

 These are memory mapped into the global address space of the RV32 core.